-a.
-IMMUNIZATION SECTION, with latest tetanus date.
+• IMMUNIZATION SECTION, with latest tetanus date.

-b.
-Be sure that all personal information, including emergency phone numbers and insurance information is current and accurate.
+- Be sure that all personal information, including emergency phone numbers and insurance information is current and accurate.
 If parents will be away while the Scout is at camp, be sure a person who can make decisions for the child is listed.
-It is recommended to include a copy of both sides of your insurance card.

-c.
-ALL MEDICATIONS, INCLUDING OVER-THE-COUNTER, REQUIRE WRITTEN DOCTOR'S ORDERS Use the "Authorization for Medication" form for EACH medication required.
-This form is found in the Forms Section of this guide or download a form from www.campworkcoeman.org.
-All medications must be in original pharmacy containers and must be given to the Health Officer during your assigned medical check-in time.
+It is recommended to include a copy of both sides of your insurance card. - ALL MEDICATIONS, INCLUDING OVER-THE-COUNTER, REQUIRE WRITTEN DOCTOR'S ORDERS Use the "Authorization for Medication" form for EACH medication required.
+This form is found in the Forms Sec tion of this guide or download a form from www.campworkcoeman.org.
+This form MUST be signed by BOTH the medical practitioner AND a parent. - All medications must be in original pharmacy containers.
+They must be given to the Health Officer during your assigned medical check-in time.
 This includes any non-prescription medications such as Claritin or vitamins.
 Be sure that Scouts bring only the quantity of medication required for the time they will be at camp.
-Inhalers and epi-pens used for emergency conditions may be carried by the camper with a pharmacy label, and appropriate orders after they are logged in by the camp Health Officer.
+Inhalers and epipens used for emergency conditions may be carried by the camper with a pharmacy label, and appropriate orders after they are logged in by the camp Health Officer.

-No medications maybe kept by, or administered to Scouts by an adult leader.
-The Camp Health Officer is the only designated person to dispense medications.
+\\ No medications maybe kept by, or administered to Scouts by an adult leader unless the leader is the parent of the Scout.
+Otherwise, the Camp Health Officer is the only designated person to dispense medications.